 Inter-Seasonal Storage Requirements

 The intra-day storage requirements calculated above do not account for the need to level-out inter-seasonal variations in power demand that occur on a 6-monthly cycle.
 The same type of calculation can be used to estimate the amount of electricity that needs to be stored in summer to provide peak power in winter when the average daily demand is higher (more heating and lighting).
-Using data for the UK’s electricity consumption in 2019 from gridwatch.co.uk, and assuming that the amount of renewable electricity generation is constant throughout the seasons, the required energy storage is estimated to be 16,300 GWh (16.3 TWh).
+Using data for the UK’s electricity consumption in 2019 from gridwatch.co.uk, and assuming that the amount of renewable electricity generation is constant throughout the seasons, the required energy storage is very roughly estimated to be 16,300 GWh (16.3 TWh).
 This is approximately 250 times the intra-day estimate of 65 GWh.
 The additional power needed to charge and discharge the inter-seasonal storage system is around 5-6 GW.
 These estimates (16.3 TWh, 5-6 GW) do not account for the expected future increase in electricity demand, as per factor 3 above.
+There is also a strong effect of the seasonal variation of wind… it is windier in the winter months when more heating is required, than in the summer months, where additional load is caused by air conditioning.

 There are many applications for electricity storage: from rechargeable batteries in small appliances to large hydroelectric dams, used for grid-scale electricity storage.
 They differ in the amount of energy that has to be stored and the rate (power) at which it has to be transferred in and out of the storage system.
 This article is concerned with large-scale intra-day and inter-seasonal storage needed to balance-out fluctuations in energy supply and demand at national scale.